AustinTimmerman/.NETII-FinalProject/README.md

 **12/1/21**
 Completed the match, match decks, and match deck cards retrieval.
 The user is now able to retrieve all matches (that are *public*) and the decks and cards related.
 The next step is to begin the user specific retrievals so the user is able to view their specific cards, decks, and matches.

+**12/2/21**
+Began working on the user retrieval (cards, decks, matches), but ran into problems with the UI schema.
+Will need to change from tabs into buttons and reorganize the retrieval process.
+The next update will be changing over to buttons instead of tabs and having the user be able to retrieve all their cards, decks, and matches.